-Two US National Guard troops have been shot in Washington, DC
+Two US National Guard troops shot to death in Washington, DC: Governor

 Trump was not at the White House at the time of the shooting.
 He had left for Florida to celebrate the Thanksgiving holiday at his Mar-a-Lago resort.

+Reporting from Washington, DC, Al Jazeera correspondent Rosiland Jordan noted heavy security presence at the scene of the shooting.

+“What we’re seeing are lots of DC police, lots of Secret Service, uniformed agents, members of the National Guard, who are all surrounding a perimeter around what’s called the Farragut West metro station,” Jordan said.

-This is a developping story.
+This is a developing story.
 More details to come…